Are you an NC State student with a great idea? Need a place to work on it? Click here to apply

 The woodworking shop offers hand tools, cordless power tools, a band saw, a scroll saw, a miter saw, a drill press, and a grinder.

-Dr. Seth Hollar, the Phase 1 Garage manager, will be available to answer questions, provide mentoring, and run the daily activities.
+Miguel Rufino, Garage Manager, will be available to answer questions, provide mentoring, and run the daily activities.

 Students seeking access need to be aware of the following:

 - The person must be a registered student at NC State.